On the nonexistence of NLS breathers: Breathers with zero background

-In the forthcoming lines, we will analyse the time evolution of \eqref{virial}, i.e. \eqref{virial2} or \eqref{dtvirial}, to state nonexistence results for breathers (Def.\ref{defbreather}) of NLS \eqref{nNLS}.
+In the forthcoming lines, we will analyze the time evolution of \eqref{virial}, i.e. \eqref{virial2} or \eqref{dtvirial}, to state non-existence results for breathers (Definition \ref{defbreather}) of NLS \eqref{nNLS}.
 We will consider two types of signs in the nonlinearity, modelling attractive and repulsive potentials.